VinF/deer/README.rst

 Dependencies
 ============

 This framework is tested to work under Python 2.7, and Python 3.5.
-It should also work with Python 3.3 and 3.4.

 The required dependencies are NumPy >= 1.10, joblib >= 0.9.
 You also need Keras>=2.1.